firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/TracerV.rst

 ``C2``, etc).
 To copy all TracerV trace files back to your manager, you can add ``TRACEFILE*`` to your ``common_simulation_outputs`` or ``simulation_outputs`` in your workload ``.json`` file.
-See the :ref:`defining-custom-workloads` section for more information about these options.
+See the :ref:`deprecated-defining-custom-workloads` section for more information about these options.

 .. _tracerv-output-format: